franke-hub/SDL/src/doc/Journal/Journal.md

 ### 2022/10/16

-Commit: Client uses asychronous polling.
+Commit: Client uses asynchronous polling.
 Also includes Diagnostic.h and Recorder.h commits.

 We now use Ioda (Input/Output Data Area) rather than Data for buffering.